nadya-chernyavskaya/FractalBuilder/README.md

 ## Build a fractal of your dreams

 An easy to use application to build and study fractals.
 The application builds a Mandelbrot set from any user-defined complex function.
-Once the fractal (Mandelbrot set) is build, you can infinitely zoom-in to explore its structure.
+Once the fractal (Mandelbrot set) is built, you can infinitely zoom-in to explore its structure.
 You can also choose a point on the fractal to build a Julia set from.
 Users can choose among different color-schemes and save all created images.

 ### Introduction